IBM-Bluemix-Docs/StreamingAnalytics/resource_usage.md

 {{site.data.keyword.streaminganalyticsshort}} has a series of behaviors and policies to ensure appropriate resource allocation and usage.

 ## Viewing and editing instance resources
-You can view and edit the number of resources entitled to the instance on the service details page or the v1 REST API for [v1 service plans](/docs/services/StreamingAnalytics?topic=StreamingAnalytics-service_plans#service_plans).
-You must use the [{{site.data.keyword.streaminganalyticsshort}} v2 REST API](https://{DomainName}/apidocs/streaming-analytics-v2#get-a-streaming-analytics-instance) for [v2 service plans](/docs/services/StreamingAnalytics?topic=StreamingAnalytics-service_plans#service_plans).
+You can view and edit the number of resources entitled to the instance on the service details page or the [{{site.data.keyword.streaminganalyticsshort}} REST API](https://{DomainName}/apidocs/streaming-analytics-v2#get-a-streaming-analytics-instance).

 ## Resource allocation
 - Resources are automatically allocated to the instance when you submit a job that runs successfully.